williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### User API Response Always Contains HAL Links

-The context of the initial user request is sometimes different from the context where the self-service operation is performed.
-Requests for the user via the API now always return the HAL links for reset password, change password and, if the user is in the locked state, self-service unlock.
+Previously, HAL links for self-service operations (reset password, change password and self-service unlock) were only returned if a policy evaluation indicated they should be present.
+As of this release we always return these links, except we don't return the self-service unlock link if the user is not locked.

 This enhancement applies to all new preview and productions orgs.
 Existing orgs receive the enhancement at a later date.
 <!-- OKTA-104084 -->